 Although our sewer networks are largely in good condition, the combined effects of urbanisation, climate change, population growth, modern lifestyles and an ageing infrastructure mean many networks handle much larger volumes of wastewater than they were originally built for.
 In addition, sewer abuse - when the wrong things are put down the drain - also poses a challenge for our network.

-We’ve continued to be proactive in our approach with sewer cleaning and promoting what our customers can do to help prevent sewer flooding occurring.
-Click on this link to read more on how we’re preventing sewer flooding.
+We’ve continued to be proactive in our approach with sewer cleaning, and letting our customers know what they can do to help stop sewer flooding.
+This information can be found in the preventing sewer flooding section of our website.

 Click on the case studies below to read more about the monster Whitechapel fatberg and how we’re proactively engaging with food businesses about responsibly managing and disposing of waste fats, oils and grease (FOG) to help reduce blockages and sewer flooding.